The 10 steps of a successful mediation process for divorce

 Choose a location

-1. Non-committal introductory meeting
+1. No-obligation introductory meeting

-2. Receiving the documents
+2. Receipt of the documents

-3. First mediation discussion
+3. First mediation session

 4. Sharing your story